kleynjan/sphinx-jinja-ext/README.md

 ~~~~
 Run make build again and examine the resulting index2.html.

+## Next steps

+### Creating your own directives, nodes & html mapping

+The source code is heavily commented, hope that helps you to 'bend' Sphinx to your specific requirements.

-### Finally
+## Finally

-**Tip.** If you need to debug the steps from RST/MD to docutils to HTML, I've found it useful to examine the generated intermediate docutils nodes.
+If you need to debug the steps from RST/MD to docutils to HTML, I've found it useful to examine the generated intermediate docutils nodes.
 The included script is just a wrapper, it
 unpickles the doctree and generates pretty xml:
 ~~~~
   cd sphinx-jinja-ext